Chakrabongse Villas, Bangkok

 Every effort has been made to keep Chakrabongse Villas in its original condition with the antiques and artwork featuring throughout to reflect the family's noble history and love for traditional Thai culture.
 The rooms are found either in the old staff residences, decked out in tapestries and furnishings sourced from Morocco and India, or in teak wood villas with Thai rattan sofas and contemporary artwork.

 A stay at Chakrabongse Villas really is an authentic glimpse into the lives of Thai royalty.
-Nothing says this better than dining by the riverside on a meal that was born of the Grand Palace's kitchens, while watching the glow of Wat Arun twinkle in the night sky on the opposite bank.
+Nothing says this better than dining by the riverside on a meal that was born out of the Grand Palace's kitchens, while watching the glow of Wat Arun twinkle in the night sky on the opposite bank.

 The accommodation at Chakrabongse Villas is essentially split into two types, with the smaller rooms housed in the former servant quarters and the larger suites situated in separate teak wood villas.